 All interns are required to complete three internship seminars throughout the year in which they intend to pursue their internship.
-The three seminars are built into A&S 604 and are held once per quarter throughout the academic year.
-Dates for these mandatory seminars are indicated on Campus Connect and/or D2L.
+The three seminars are built into A&S 601and are held once per quarter throughout the academic year.
+Dates and Zoom links for these mandatory seminars are found in AS 601.